SolarDub/TPF2SAPLC/README.md

 A 'Curve of Growth' that illustrates how total stellar flux varies with aperture size can be used to select an aperture size to use with the SAP process.

-To produce a such a Curve of Growth, add the switch -c to the executable command, i.e.:
+To produce a such a Curve of Growth, add the switch -c to the executable command.

-- Type:
+If using the star list to input the star name, enter:

     $ ./runCreateSAPLC.sh -c

-- - if using the star list to input the star name,
+or if entering the star name via the prompt, enter:

     $ ./runCreateSAPLC.sh -c -s

-- - if you wish to enter the name of the star into a prompt.

-Notes:
+The resulting plot includes:
-- the total flux increases with aperture size (blue curve).
+- the total flux, which increases with aperture size (blue curve).
 - the first derivative (green curve) shows:
-  - an increase - more and more flux is being collected from the star's profile as the aperture increases in size
+  - an increase - more and more flux is being collected from the star's profile as the aperture increases in size,
-  - a decrease - the aperture increases in size, by the star's profile drops off
+  - a decrease - the aperture increases in size, by the star's profile drops off,
-  - a minumum - the aperture continues to increase and eventually starts collecting flux surrounding the target
+  - a minumum - the aperture continues to increase and eventually starts collecting flux surrounding the target.

 ![12Sgr_CofG](https://user-images.githubusercontent.com/81772405/196067826-26f62e58-0f45-48fa-8a29-0ea6aa188cfb.jpg)